 When Moses spent time with God, it was obvious to the people.
 Likewise, as we spend more time in our "Tent of Meeting," it will become obvious to those around us.
 Our nation needs more people who consistently withdraw from life to meet and hear from God.
 Perhaps it would be good to consider the discipline of a place (a "Tent of Meeting") to regularly meet with God.

-Not far from where we live is an old cabin that is slowly falling down.
-In years past, we have seen people stay there, but now it is completely uninhabitable.
+Not far from where we live is an old house that is slowly falling down.
+In years past, people once lived there, but now it is completely uninhabitable.
 We drive by and think, "How sad!"
-It did not take someone with a sledge hammer or chainsaw to destroy that home.
-Simply neglecting to maintain and care for it has, in time, had a destroying effect.
+It did not take someone with a sledgehammer or a chainsaw to destroy that home.
+Simply neglecting to care for it and maintain it has, in time, had a destroying effect.
 I have often said, "Oh, I neglected to tell you" or "I neglected to take care of that," but this verse reminds us of the one thing we MUST NOT neglect – "so great salvation."
 How tempting it is to skip a daily Bible reading, prayer, or a church service!
 We think, "Just one won’t matter that much."
 But one almost always becomes two and soon a regular habit of neglect is established.
 The enemy knows many Christians will avoid sins like stealing, killing, cheating, drinking alcohol, or taking illegal drugs.
 Yet, how easy it is to neglect a few things here and there!
 King Solomon described it as "a little sleep, a little slumber" (Proverbs 6:10).
 The songwriter told of the serious end of a life of neglect: "Through neglect, I’m lost at last" (Soon the Summer Will Be Ended).
 This Bible verse is a reminder as we start each day to not neglect those things that keep our spiritual house strong and secure.

 If you have ever driven a car that needed an alignment or pushed a grocery cart with a crooked wheel, you know how difficult it is to go forward while being pulled to the left or to the right.
 From the moment we wake up until we fall asleep, there are demands for our time and attention—responsibilities, social media, technology, a job, or school.
 Is it any wonder that we often feel like we are "out of alignment"?